aosabook/500lines/spreadsheet/chapter.md

     [sheet, errs, vals] = [ data, {}, {} ];
 ```

-In order to turn coordinates into global variables, we first iterate over each properties in `sheet`, using a `for…in` loop:
+In order to turn coordinates into global variables, we first iterate over each property in `sheet`, using a `for…in` loop:

 ```js
     for (const coord in sheet) {
 ```

 We  write `const coord` above so that functions defined in the loop can capture the specific value of `coord` in that iteration.
-This is because `const` and `let` declares _block scoped_ variables.
-In contrast, `var coord` would make a _function scoped_ variable, and functions defined in each loop iteration will end up pointing to the same `coord`.
+This is because `const` and `let` declare _block scoped_ variables.
+In contrast, `var coord` would make a _function scoped_ variable, and functions defined in each loop iteration would end up pointing to the same `coord`.

 Customarily, formulas variables are case-insensitive and can optionally have a `$` prefix.
 Because JS variables are case-sensitive but, we use a `for…of` loop to go over the four variable names for the same coordinate: